Skip to main content

 14. 100+ buttons and sounds

 If you are the funny teacher, you should really take a look at this app.
-It’s a sound board with over 100 different sounds.
+It’s a soundboard with over 100 different sounds.

-So how can you use this in your classroom?
+So, how can you use this in your classroom?
 It’s easy.
 Use it to encourage your students when they have to do a presentation.

-Use the drum roll to announce a winner, the censor when you hear students saying a wrong or bad word, the applause to acknowledge the student’s work and many more.
+Use the drum roll to announce a winner, the censor when you hear students saying a wrong or bad word, the applause to acknowledge the student’s work, and many more.

-Choose the best sounds for in the classroom and add them to your favorites.
+Choose the best sounds in the classroom and add them to your favorites.
 If you trust your students, you can hand over the tablet and let them introduce other students with the sound buttons.

 15. The Brainstormer